-The mute command will allow the remote user to silence or turn off the local alarm tone generator.
+The mute command will allow the remote user to silence, turn off, or turn on the local alarm tone generator.
 To set the mute for a number of minutes, just add the modifier.

-MUTE 0[ENTER] Will turn on the alarm tone if an alarm is present
+MUTE 0 [ENTER] Will turn on the alarm tone if an alarm is present

-MUTE 5[ENTER] Will mute the Bloodhound for 5 minutes
+MUTE 5 [ENTER] Will mute the Bloodhound for 5 minutes

-MUTE 1000[ENTER] Will turn off the Bloodhound alarm.
+MUTE 1000 [ENTER] Will turn off the Bloodhound alarm.